 We can infer that these warnings were specifically against a specific kind of heresy: syncretic, doctrinal accretions not directly inspired by God.
 Syncretism is the practice—common throughout Biblical times and today as well—of combining the accepted declarations of God’s prophets with foreign elements, typically from other traditions, but sometimes from teachers who have not been approved and who make significant additions and changes to the approved traditions.
 The verse from Deuteronomy 12 puts it well: “Whatever I command you, be careful to observe it; you shall not add to it nor take away from it.”
 In other words, the claim is not, “I am done making my commands,” but “do not take your own commands, or those of some false prophet, as mine; wait for the reliable word of the Lord.”

 This warning against going beyond the reliable and established word of the Lord appears again and again, so that it becomes fairly clear that in the above four instances, these are more of the same: we are not to extend our doctrine-building beyond explicating what is directly given by the Lord.
-Thus the thing being warned against, the practice being explicitly rejected, is the invention of new doctrine, called things like “precepts of men,” “deceits of the heart,” “commandments of men,” and “doctrines of devils.”
+Thus the thing being warned against, the practice being explicitly rejected, is the invention of new doctrine, described variously as “precepts of men,” “deceits of the heart,” “commandments of men,” and “doctrines of devils.”

 For example, Isaiah quotes the Lord as saying, “Forasmuch as this people draw near me with their mouth, and with their lips do honour me, but have removed their heart far from me, and their fear toward me is taught by the precept of men.”
 (29:13) Jeremiah quotes the Lord this way: “they prophesy unto you a false vision and divination, and a thing of nought, and the deceit of their heart.”
 (14:14; cf. 23:16) The warning, then, is against dictates of men and imaginative additions to doctrine.